sakshiag/terraform/website/source/docs/providers/ibmcloud/index.html.markdown

 Usage:

 ```
+$ export BM_API_KEY="bmx_api_key"
-$ export IBMID="ibmid"
+$ export SL_USERNAME="sl_username"
-$ export IBMID_PASSWORD="password"
+$ export SL_API_KEY="sl_api_key"
 $ terraform plan
 ```

+### Skip Service Configuration
+See `skip_service_configuration` in the Argument Reference below.

+The below configuration will direct the provider to not configure the softlayer client and hence not complain if softlayer_username and softlayer_api_key are missing in the provider.

+provider "ibmcloud" {
+    skip_service_configuration = ["softlayer"]
+}

 ## Argument Reference

 The following arguments are supported in the `provider` block:

-* `ibmid` - (Optional) The IBM ID used to log into IBM services and applications.
-The IBM ID must be provided, but it can also be sourced from the `IBMID` environment variable.

-* `ibmid_password` - (Optional) The password for the IBM ID.
-The password must be provided, but it can also be sourced from the `IBMID_PASSWORD` environment variable.
+* `bluemix_api_key` - (Optional) The Bluemix API Key.
+It must be provided, but it can also be sourced from the `BM_API_KEY` or `BLUEMIX_API_KEY` environment variable.

-* `region` - (Optional) The Bluemix region.
-It can also be sourced from the `BM_REGION` or `BLUEMIX_REGION` environment variable.
 The former variable has higher precedence.
-Default value: `us-south`.

-* `softlayer_timeout` - (Optional) The timeout, expressed in seconds, for the SoftLayer API.
-It can also be sourced from the `SL_TIMEOUT`  or `SOFTLAYER_TIMEOUT` environment variable.
+* `bluemix_timeout` - (Optional) The timeout, expressed in seconds, for the SoftLayer API key.
+It can also be sourced from the `BM_TIMEOUT`  or `BLUEMIX_TIMEOUT` environment variable.
 The former variable has higher precedence.
 Default value: `60`.

-* `bluemix_timeout` - (Optional) The timeout, expressed in seconds, for the Bluemix API.
-It can also be sourced from the `BM_TIMEOUT`  or `BLUEMIX_TIMEOUT` environment variable.
+* `softlayer_username` - (Optional) The SoftLayer user name.
+It must be provided, but it can also be sourced from the `SL_USERNAME` or `SOFTLAYER_USERNAME` environment variable.
 The former variable has higher precedence.

+* `softlayer_api_key` - (Optional) The SoftLayer user name.
+It must be provided, but it can also be sourced from the `SL_API_KEY` or `SOFTLAYER_API_KEY` environment variable.
+The former variable has higher precedence.

+* `softlayer_timeout` - (Optional) The timeout, expressed in seconds, for the SoftLayer API key.
+It can also be sourced from the `SL_TIMEOUT`  or `SOFTLAYER_TIMEOUT` environment variable.
+The former variable has higher precedence.
 Default value: `60`.

-* `softlayer_account_number` - (Optional) The SoftLayer account number.
-It can also be sourced from the `SL_ACCOUNT_NUMBER`  or `SOFTLAYER_ACCOUNT_NUMBER` environment variable.
+* `region` - (Optional) The Bluemix region.
+It can also be sourced from the `BM_REGION` or `BLUEMIX_REGION` environment variable.
 The former variable has higher precedence.
-Currently, the provider accepts only account numbers for which 2FA is not enabled.
-If the account number is not provided, the provider works with the default SoftLayer account number and resources are created with the same default account.
+Default value: `us-south`.

+* `skip_service_configuration` - (Optional, Set) The options allows one to skip configuring the provider for IBM Cloud services which the user may not create.
+Supported values are - `bluemix` and `softlayer`.
+This is useful  when a user has credentials for only a particular service for example SoftLayer.
+In that case provider will not complain about the absence of `bluemix_api_key`.